matthewjdenny/GERGM/README.md

     formula <- "network ~ recip + edgeweight"

-    #note that this model is currently degenerate -- illustrating automatic stopping
+    #' Note that this toy model is currently degenerate -- illustrating automatic stopping.
+    #' We will be updating this section with a convergent model soon.
     test <- gergm(formula,
                   network_is_directed = TRUE,
                   use_MPLE_only = FALSE,